junguler/how_to_m3u/README.md

 `https://s2.radio.co/s30844a0f4/listen`

-`ctrl + f` brings up a very long line but our link has `data-audio-url=` suffix and you can see here
+`ctrl + f` brings up a very long line but our link has `data-audio-url=` prefix like this

 `data-audio-url="https://s2.radio.co/s30844a0f4/listen"`

-so now lets look for that instead, there are 21 instance of that string in this page and the first string has the link for our example `edm_sessions_us` radio station so take a mental note of this for the future parts
+so now lets look for that instead, there are 21 instances of that string in this page and the first string has the link for our example `edm_sessions_us` radio station so take a mental note of this for the future

-now we know this website is not captcha protected and has the stream link embedded, this is the perfect size for scraping, now lets actually get to work
+now we know this website is not captcha protected and has the stream link embedded, this is the perfect site for scraping, now lets actually get to work

 <br>